Abortions..They get even the softest human riled up.

 I sat next to my 20 year old boyfriend in the rigid-unintentionally-1970’s themed waiting room, it’s actually 2006 .
 The ancient chairs were in no way comfortable, a little sticky and well overdue for a cuddle.
-I was unconsciously flicking through magazines I never thought I would see again since they were from 1994, they had some pretty great high waisted jeans.
+I was unconsciously flicking through magazines I never thought I would see again, since they were from 1994 but they had some pretty great high waisted jeans.

 My name was called and I looked up, I had not cried.
 Yet.

 Yay. (delightful sarcasm)

-They all watch me as I, the 21 year old mother of 1, a devoted and loving mother walks over to the table, they smile at me as I slowly climb onto the tall white bed and lie down where they check my name and birth date.
+They all watch me as I, the 21 year old mother of 1, a devoted and loving mother walks over to the table.
+They smile at me as I slowly climb onto the tall white bed and lie down where they check my name and birth date.